calimero-project/introduction/README.md

 ### Archived examples

+* Examples for Calimero v2.6 (requires Java 11) can be found on the [2.6 branch](https://github.com/calimero-project/introduction/tree/2.6)
 * Examples for Calimero v2.4 (requires Java 8) can be found on the [release/2.4 branch](https://github.com/calimero-project/introduction/tree/release/2.4)
 * Examples for Calimero v2.3 (or earlier) can be found on the [release/2.3 branch](https://github.com/calimero-project/introduction/tree/release/2.3)